pastnetworks/pastnetworks.github.io/pasteditions.md

 <a id="2025edition"></a>
 # 2025

 The second edition of the Barcelona Summer School took place from 1st to 4th July 2025.
-Twenty-nine people participated.
+Twenty-eight people participated.

 ## Venues 2025
 The school took place in the the Centre Civic Drassanes and in the University of Barcelona Physics Faculty.